Updated by Konstantin A. Krychtiuk, 20 August 2021

-In patients who have suffered an AMI, the LDL treatment goal is <70 mg/dL (<1.8 mmol/L) or a 50% reduction in LDL-C if the baseline LDL-C is between 70 and 135 mg/dL (1.8 – 3.5 mmol/L).
-High-intensity statins such as Atorvastatin 40-80 mg or Rosuvastatin 20-40 mg usually result in a LDL-C reduction of >50%.
-If target levels cannot be reached with maximally dosed high-intensity statins, ezetimibe should be added; for further reduction of LDL-C levels, refer the patient to a lipid specialist to test for PCSK-9 inhibitors.
+In patients who have suffered an AMI, an LDL-C reduction of at least 50% from baseline together with an LDL-C goal of <55 mg/dL (<1.4 mmol/L) are recommended (both goals need to be achieved).
+High-intensity statins such as atorvastatin 40-80 mg or rosuvastatin 20-40 mg usually result in an LDL-C reduction of around 50%.
+If target levels cannot be reached with maximally dosed high-intensity statins, ezetimibe should be added; for further reduction of LDL-C levels, a PCSK9-inhibitor is recommended.
+(Table 1)

 Optimal lipid management for patients after an acute myocardial infarction (AMI) is of paramount importance.
 Prompt initiation of high-intensity statin therapy is strongly recommended for every patient after an AMI – regardless of baseline LDL-cholesterol levels, – within 1-4 days of the index event.
-The type and dose chosen should achieve LDL-C values of <70mg/dL (<1.8 mmol/L) or a reduction of at least 50% (if LDL-C levels are between 70 and 135 mg/dL (1.8 and 3.5 mmol/L)); see Table 1 .
+The type and dose chosen should achieve LDL-C values of <55mg/dL (<1.4 mmol/L) AND a reduction of at least 50%.
+This includes atorvastatin 40-80mg and rosuvastatin 20-40mg (see Table 1) .

-Patients who have suffered an AMI and who have persistently elevated levels of LDL-C despite treatment at the maximum tolerated statin dose combined with Ezetemibe or patients with true statin intolerance, should be referred to a lipidology clinic for screening for treatment with a PCSK-9 inhibitor .
+Patients with an established ASCVD and especially those in the early phase after an AMI who present with persistently elevated levels of LDL-C despite treatment at the the maximum tolerated statin dose combined with ezetemibe or patients with true statin intolerance, should receive treatment with a PCSK-9 inhibitor to further improve outcome.
+Such patients should in addition be referred to a lipid specialist for screening for familial hypercholesterolemia.

 By inhibiting the HMG-CoA-reductase activity in hepatocytes, statins reduce hepatic cholesterol synthesis, leading to lower intracellular cholesterol levels.
 This in turn, causes LDL-receptor upregulation on the hepatocyte surface, which results in increased uptake thereby further decreases the LDL-C levels in the circulation.
 The degree of this action is dependent on the dose and type of statin used (see Table 1).